saltyrtc/saltyrtc-meta/Protocol.md

 #### Protection against Denial of Service on the Signalling Channel

-Because of the receiver byte (see [Packet Structure] for details), the amount of responders connected to a signalling channel path is limited to 254.
+Because of the receiver byte (see **Packet Structure** for details), the amount of responders connected to a signalling channel path is limited to 254.
 If an attacker knows the public permanent key of the initiator, he can authenticate 254 responders towards the signalling server and hinder further responders from authenticating on the same signalling path who want to communicate with the initiator.

 However, the server will announce all authenticated responders at the beginning and will continue to announce each newly authenticated responder to the initiator.
 The initiator has the privilege to request that a responder shall be dropped from the server.
 A timeout is being used for each responder that has not authenticated himself towards the initiator.
 When the timeout expires, the initiator will request that the responder shall be dropped.

 #### Protection against Replay Attacks

-The [Nonce] consists of a random 16 byte cookie a 4 byte channel number and a 4 byte sequence number.
+The **Nonce** consists of a random 16 byte cookie a 4 byte channel number and a 4 byte sequence number.
 A peer who receives an encrypted message knows the cookie of the sender because the sender has announced the cookie he will use during the authentication process.
 Channel number and sequence number can only be incremented.
 Therefore, a repeated message can be detected easily by verifying the cookie and the sequence number for the channel.

 For the data channel: The attacker would have to break the replay detection or the encryption of DTLS first before this mechanism even takes place.

 #### Uniqueness of Nonces

-Because we use [NaCl] for encryption, a [Nonce] is required to be unique per shared secret.
-Part of the nonce is a 16 byte cookie that must be a cryptographically secure sequence of random bytes.
+Because we use **NaCl** for encryption, a **Nonce** is required to be unique per shared secret.
+Part of the nonce is a 16 byte cookie that MUST be a cryptographically secure sequence of random bytes.
 The chance of generating a cookie twice is negligible and the attacker would have to do the whole handshake process of the signalling server and wait until the victim sends the first message that includes a newly generated cookie.
 However, it is also possible to reduce the attacker's chance of success significantly by enforcing a timeout after each failed authentication attempt.

 #### Maintaining Ciphertext Integrity

-The Message Authentication Code (MAC) of the NaCl [Box] ensures that messages are authenticated.
+The Message Authentication Code (MAC) of the NaCl **Box** ensures that messages are authenticated.

 #### Forward Secrecy